- About Us

 - 2020 Financial Reports

-Town and Country Financial Corporation Reports First Quarter 2020 Financial Results
+Town and Country Financial Corporation Reports 1st Quarter 2020 Financial Results

 Town and Country Financial Corporation (the “Company”) (OTC Pink: TWCF) today announced financial results for the first quarter of 2020.

 - Total deposits, excluding brokered deposits, increased by 7%, year-over-year.

 - Net income for the quarter was $1 million, after recording a valuation adjustment to mortgage servicing rights of $725,000, and a provision for loan losses of $500,000.